Personal Loan Scams: What They Are and How to Protect Yourself

 What is a personal loan scam?

 A personal loan scam is a fake offer to loan you money that’s actually designed to steal your money or personal information.
-These scams can occur via phone, email and even text message.
-They may offer you funding, but require upfront fees for “paperwork processing,” then take the money and never give you the loan.
-Or after you’ve given the scammer your Social Security number for the fake application, they steal your identity and open accounts in your name.
+These scams can occur via phone, email or text message.
+They typically require large upfront fees for “paperwork processing,” but they take your money and never give you a loan.
+Or, after you’ve given the scammer your Social Security number for a fake application, they steal your identity and open accounts in your name.

 Any time you receive an offer for a personal loan you didn’t apply for, it’s almost certainly a scam.
 This differs from predatory lending, which are loans with expensive terms like very high interest rates or massive penalties for late payments.